verbb/snipcart/docs/setup/frontend.md

 # Add Snipcart to Your Site

-Snipcart's shopping cart is added with a simple JavaScript snippet, and its concept of a product comes from whatever information you build into each "buy" button on your site.
+If there's one thing you need to know, it's that **store products are defined entirely by the information you choose to embed in buy buttons.**

+Set up your Craft site and Elements however you'd like, just make sure your buy buttons send exactly the details you want into the cart.

-Start with [Snipcart's installation guide](https://docs.snipcart.com/getting-started/installation) if you'd prefer to write your own markup, or use the following Twig tags to have it generated for you.
+Start with [Snipcart's installation guide](https://docs.snipcart.com/getting-started/installation) if you'd prefer to write your own markup, or use the following template tags to have it generated for you.

 ## Cart Snippet